Digital Inclusion

 Resident Services provides access to technological resources at nine Digital Resource Centers (DRCs) located in various Chicago Housing Authority (CHA) developments and community centers (see details below).
 The DRCs range in size to accommodate 20 – 40 participant spots.

 Daily oversight of the DRCs is provided by the on-site FamilyWorks Agencies and are staffed by monitors who are CHA public housing residents or Housing Choice Voucher Program participants.
-The residents/participants are hired through CHA's Section 3 program.
-FamilyWorks assists the monitors through staff development.
+The residents/participants are hired through CHA's Workforce Opportunity Resource Center FamilyWorks assists the monitors through staff development.

 Digital Resource Centers Locations